arnob58/58-s-programming-projects/README.md

 * A voicemail module which can send gmail via voice
 * A script which can calculate trailing zeros of a factorial
 * Scripts on bubble and selection sorting
+* A python app that can translate using textblob